rukbotto/jekyll-absolute-links/README.md

 ## Usage

 There's really nothing more to do.
-Links will be transformed automatically only for production site.
+Links will be transformed automatically for production site only.

 ## Development